Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ud/arc/pump_pipe/tab_epa/index.rst

 ===

-Los tipos de EPA que puede tener el objeto pump_pipe son:
+The EPA types that the object pump_pipe can have are:

 .. toctree::
 	:maxdepth: 1